Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/Boot_and_Config/vck190_plm_usb_second/readme.md

 5. [Running the Design](#running-the-design)

-# Introduction
+## Introduction
-Versal™ ACAP combines adaptable processing and acceleration engines with programmable logic and configurable connectivity to enable custom, heterogeneous hardware solutions for a wide variety of applications in Data Center, automotive, 5G wireless, wired network, and defense.
-Versal ACAP supports several secondary boot modes for application flexibility.
+Versal™ Adaptive SoC combines adaptable processing and acceleration engines with programmable logic and configurable connectivity to enable custom, heterogeneous hardware solutions for a wide variety of applications in Data Center, automotive, 5G wireless, wired network, and defense.
+Versal Adaptive SoC supports several secondary boot modes for application flexibility.
 This tutorial highlights the way to use USB as secondary boot device.

-## Objectives
+### Objectives
 This example is going to demonstrate how to modify bif to load second PDI via USB in 2022.1.
 VCK190 will be used for demonstration.
 We will use SD card as first boot device to load PLM, and use USB as secondary boot device to load the other partitions(A72 helloworld applications or u-boot)

-## Design Block Diagram
+### Design Block Diagram
 ![Block Diagram](./Figures/block.png)

-## Directory Structure
+### Directory Structure
 <details>
 <summary> Tutorial Directory Details </summary>